bitfwdcommunity/Blockathon/README.md

 The organising team should go around fromt iem to time to check if the blockathon participants need any assistance/anything that answer any questions.

 ## Social Media
-Creating content during these blockathons are also important to ....
+Creating content during these blockathons are also important to document the process for the future process.
+So utilising the various platforms (Facebook / Twitter / Telegram )

-Live stream (optional)
-🔴🔴
+Live streaming and having your own photographer / videographer would also be awesome.

 ## Code Freeze / Pitch Collection Period
 All good things must come to an end, including the hacking. 😌